-4. I am Darth Vader – choking queue jumpers at Sunway Toll with my powers from the dark side (now when I think about it, it is very funny – imagine Darth Vader, in full black suit, driving a Proton Iswara!)
+4. I am Darth Vader – choking queue jumpers at Sunway Toll with my powers from the dark side (now when I think about it, it is very funny – imagine Darth Vader, in a full black suit, driving a Proton Iswara!)

 And the best so far…

 What is a dream anyway?
 A dream is defined as a series of images, ideas, emotions, and sensations occurring involuntarily in the mind during certain stages of sleep.
-I checked on the net for some facts about dream and it is interesting to read some of the facts:-
+I checked on the net for some facts about the dream and it is interesting to read some of the facts:-

 1. In your lifetime, you would’ve spent about 6 years of it dreaming.
 That is more than 2,100 days spent in a different world (imagine that 6 years of not being in the country!
 No wonder, some politicians are on a perpetual state of dreaming).

 2. Dreams have been here as long as mankind.
 Back in the Roman Era, striking and significant dreams were submitted to the Senate for analysis and interpretation (In a Malaysian’s context, we have something similar – it is called “Wawasan 2020” and with 15 years to go, some people raise their hand to sabotage it)